MA Fine Art supports the development of your thinking and practice. Teaching includes personal tutorials, group critique and external events.

 Unit 3: Communication and Realisation

-During Unit 3 you will be supported in the production of a body of work for public exhibition at the Degree Show.
+During Unit 3 you will be supported in the production of a body of work for public dissemination and presentation.
 Throughout the unit, you will advance your professional and academic skills to a level that prepares you for post-graduation practices.

-An important emphasis of the course is self-organisation and collaborative working.
-As you develop more independence over the course, you will have opportunities to engage with a variety of collaborative projects.
-These vary from year-to-year and have recently included international projects, external exhibitions and trans-disciplinary partnerships, publication and site-specific events.
+An important emphasis of the course is self-organisation and co-operative working.
+As you develop more independence over the course, you will have opportunities to engage with a variety of collaborative projects or practice that involves co-operation.
+These vary from year-to-year and have recently included international projects, external exhibitions and trans-disciplinary partnerships, publication and site-specific events; in both real and virtual environments.
 We have also worked across the Art programme, collaborating on projects with other MA and BA courses.

-There are a number of lecture programmes to help contextualise and broaden your practice and its contexts.
-Postgraduate lectures offer the opportunity for all members of the MA-level Art programme to meet regularly and engage with contemporary issues that touch all the disciplines.
-Additionally, Art programme lectures are delivered by visiting artists.
-There is also a broad extra-curricular offer of College and University-wide lectures and artist talks.
+There are a number of lectures to help contextualise and broaden your practice and its references.
+Postgraduate lectures offer the opportunity for all members of the MA-level Art programme to meet regularly for debate and engage with contemporary issues that touch all the disciplines.
+There are additionally, Art programme lectures delivered by visiting artists.

 Units 2 and 3 include a series of practice events.
-These are an opportunity to curate and install finished work in a group context in our project space.
-You will learn how to curate a space collectively and engage in critical discussion with your peers.
-You will produce a piece of finished, installed work and feedback will be through a staff-led critique.
+These are an opportunity to curate and present finished work in a group context in the studio project space.
+These events offer you practice and experience in the curation of work through collective endeavour and engage you in critical discussion with your peers.

 Mode of study